1. Mahānāga Thera. The son of Madhuvāsettha of Sāketa. While the

 Incumbent of Maddha(?) vihāra.
 He was one of the last to become arahant among

-those who left the world with the Bodhisatta in various births.
+those who left the world mit the Bodhisatta in various births.
 J.vi.30.

 11. Mahānāga Thera.

-He and his brother, Cūlanāga, householders of Vasālanagara, renounced the world
+He und his brother, Cūlanāga, householders of Vasālanagara, renounced the world

-their mother's house for alms.
-The mother, not quite sure who they were, asked
+their Mutter's house for alms.
+The Mutter, not quite sure who they were, asked

 if they were her sons.
 But they, not wishing for any bonds of affection, gave an